 ABI (Ankle-Brachial Pressure Index), TBI (Toe-Brachial Index), Diabetic Foot Screening, High Risk Foot Assessment (according to Alberta Health Services DON SCN and CAWC guidelines/documentation) and appropriate referrals.

 Best Practice Wound Care (according to Wounds Canada Recommendations) including "debridement" of non-viable tissue.

 State-of-the-art wound healing modality to improve circulation.
-Many patients using the geko™ device also experience a reduction in edema, improved sensation, decreased pain and improved adherence to compression.
-The device is available with a physician or nurse practitioner prescription and supervision.
+Many patients using neuromuscular stimulation experience a reduction in edema, improved sensation, decreased pain and improved adherence to compression.

 Off-loading, Orthotics Insoles & Shoes

 Orthotic technicians and prosthetists who produce custom-made, off-loading devices to assist wound healing, orthoses and prostheses.
 (Referrals provided)

 Innovative, offloading mobility devices

 Certified fitters will demonstrate, fit and train clients how to use 100% off-loading devices, such as knee scooters and the IWALK Hands Free Crutch, to compliment best practice wound care.
 These are sold/rented as necessary at a very affordable cost.
 See our website for details.

 Diet and Nutrition Information

 With every health service we offer education on nutritional choices to encourage bone, wound, joint healing as well as for a health lifestyle in general.
 We have a variety of healthy snacks and supplements available for our clients or walk-in customers and for online-shoppers through our E-store.